 Disadvantages of Ring Topology

 A combination of two or more topology is known as hybrid topology.
-For example a combination of star and mesh topology is known as star bus hybrid topology, this topology is shown in the above diagram.
+For example a combination of star and bus topology is known as star bus hybrid topology, this topology is shown in the above diagram.

 Advantages of Hybrid topology

 - We can choose the topology based on the requirement for example, scalability is our concern then we can use star topology instead of bus technology.

 - Scalable as we can further connect other computer networks with the existing networks with different topologies.

 - Design is complex so maintenance is high thus expensive.

 - Tree topology is an example of hybrid topology as it is a combination of star topology and bus topology that forms a tree like structure.

 - The devices are connected to each other in hierarchical manner.
 Each node has arbitrary number of child nodes.
 The device at the top of the hierarchy is known as root node and other devices that are lower in hierarchy known as descendants of the root node.

 - There is a single path between two devices and this is the path of the communication between devices.